 Hardware monitoring allows you to monitor various aspects of your systems operations and status.
-These include features such as CPU temperature, voltage and fan RPM's.
+The features include CPU temperature, voltage and RPM of fan.

-EP-61BXA-M Form-Factor
+P2-133A Form-Factor

-The EPoX EP-61BXA-M is designed with ATX form factor - the latest industry standard of chassis.
+The P2-133A is designed with ATX form factor - the latest industry standard of chassis.
 The ATX form factor is essentially a Baby-AT baseboard rotated 90 degrees within the chassis enclosure and a new mounting configuration for the power supply.
 With these changes the processor is relocated away from the expansion slots, allowing them all to hold full length add-in cards.
 ATX defines a double height aperture to the rear of the chassis which can be used to host a wide range of onboard I/O. Only the size and position of this aperture is defined, allowing PC manufacturers to add new I/O features (e.g.; TV input, TV output, joystick, modem, LAN, audio, etc.) to systems.
 This will help systems integrators differentiate their products in the marketplace, and better meet your needs.